anthonyg56/HyperSets/README.md

 The primary motivation to build HyperSets were:
 - To centralize custom presets available on the web for HyperX.
-- Take a chance at building something for cosumers
+- Take a chance at building something for cosumers.
-- Move away from non-relational databases and learn SQL through hypersets
+- Move away from non-relational databases and learn SQL.
-- Build a strong portfolio
+- Strengthen portfolio.

 ## Tech Stack